nghiepdev/use-react-suspense/README.md

 Type: `Number`
 Default: `Infinity`
-The time in milliseconds after data is considered stale
+The time in milliseconds after data will be clean, it defaults to `Infinity` (keep-alive forever)

 #### Options.cacheError